Stono/migsql/README.md

 # migsql
 migsql is a simple, lightweight up/down sql migration manager.
 Features:
+  - Store migrations with unix time stamps, to ensure they're applied sequentially, even if multiple people are working on the same project.
-  - Up and down migration to targeted versions
+  - Enable both up and down migrations.
-  - Multiple different database configurations in the same project
+  - Store the "state" of the database (ie its current migration) in a migration table on the server itself.
+  - Support multiple database confgurations per project.
+  - Be a globally accessible binary executable, installed via gem for ease of use.
+  - Currently only supports linux due to the freetds requirement.

-## Important
+## Outstanding Work
-NOTE: Still under development, in need of a nice 'Green Refactor' Still to be done:
+NOTE: migsql is still under development, in need of a nice 'Green Refactor'.
+Still to be done:
   - Configuration file to override defaults (such as ./db location)
+  - Apply migrations in a transactional manner, rolling back all migrations part of that batch on failure
-  - Some not-happy-path tests + fixes
+  - Some sad-path tests + fixes

-## Background
-I wanted the development team, and CI environment to be able to point to a single point, and that single point would serve up internal modules, as well as traversing external registries if required via the relevant proxy and returning the result, and caching those results where possible.
+  - Cygwin support for windows developers

 ## Requirements
 You'll need the freedts package + development libraries, so (depending on your distro):